dehornoy/programs/README.md

         docker pull dehornoy/programs
         docker run -it dehornoy/programs
-        MoKa
+        XXX with XXX = "MoKa" or XXX = "Braids"

 #####MoKa

-This program implements various algorithms for working in a monoid defined by a complemented presentation, typically an Artin-Tits monoid, and in its enveloping group.
+The MoKa program implements various algorithms for working in a monoid defined by a complemented presentation, typically an Artin-Tits monoid, and in its enveloping group.
 The elements of the monoid are handled via words in the alphabet of the specified presentation; the elements of the enveloping group are specified by signed words, or by multifractions, i.e., finite sequences of elements of the monoid.
 The main tools are subword reversing for the elements of the monoid, and multifraction reduction for those of the group.